wangziqi2013/wangziqi2013.github.io/_posts/2019-08-31-alloy-cache.markdown

 The global predictor can be as simple as a three-bit saturating counter.
 Every cache hit/miss will increment/decrement the counter, ignoring overflows and underflows.
 The cache controller uses the highest bit of the counter as the prediction output.
 If it is "1", a cache hit is predicted, and the controller serialize cache access and DRAM access.
 If it is "0", then both accesses are performed in parallel since we do not expect to find the block in the cache.
+The second scheme uses PC-based prediction, leveraging the fact that cache hits/misses are also tightly related with the instruction that generates the access.
+In the PC-based scheme, the miss address will be hashed into a 8 bit index, which is then used to lookup a table of three-bit saturating counters.
+The saturating counters operate exactly the same as in the global scheme.
+The counter is updated after the cache returns result, which is off the critical path.
+The table of counters is a per-processor structure to avoid multiple control flows disrupting the predictor state, which sums up to 96 bytes of extra SRAM storage per processor, a negligible cost.